 Remove to a paper-towel-lined plate; let drain.
 These tortilla strips will top your chili and give it a fantastically crunchy finishing touch.

-Serve your black bean and corn chili topped with tortilla strips, cheese, green onions, sour cream, and cilantro.
+Serve your black bean and corn chili topped with tortilla strips, cheese, green onions, sour cream, and cilantro, if desired.

 - Blooming the spices in the pan before adding any liquid ingredients helps to bring out and amplify the flavor of the spices.